 What is a Transfer Tax?

 A transfer tax is the city, county or state's tax on any change in ownership of real estate.
 Your transfer tax is equal to a percentage of the sale price or appraised value of the real estate that you buy or sell.
 In some states, the transfer tax is known by other names, including "deed tax", "mortgage registry tax" or "stamp tax".
 Some counties in the US levy what is known as an "optional" transfer tax.
 Despite the name, it's the county government that decides whether or not to charge optional transfer taxes.

 Transfer taxes are separate from recording fees and mortgage recording taxes, which apply on top of transfer taxes.
 Not all states or counties charge both sets of taxes, but many high-cost areas like New York City levy both together.
 A recording fee is normally a small flat amount while mortgage recording taxes are a percentage of the sale price, like transfer taxes.
 Taken together, all these fees can end up constituting a significant chunk of your mortgage closing costs.

 Keep in mind that transfer taxes also differ from capital gains taxes, which may be levied if you've lived in your home for less than two years.
-Read our guide to see whether you're subject to a separate capital gains tax on your home sale.

 Who Pays Transfer Taxes: Buyer or Seller?